KhimCathleenSaddi/my-portfolio/index.md

 <div class="simple-banner">
   <div class="banner-text">
-    <h1>As a transdisciplinary researcher specializing in SDGs, I drive socially inclusive science by developing collaborative environmental monitoring techniques.</h1>
+    <h1>As a transdisciplinary researcher and educator specializing in SDGs, I drive socially
+inclusive science by developing collaborative environmental monitoring and management tools to improve society.
+I integrate multiscale remote sensing and cutting edge artificial intelligence with citizen science to translate data into actionable and democratic insights.
+I have 11 years of proven track record in research, and project management.</h1>
   </div>
 </div>